itential/itential-automation-start/README.md

 ## Configurations

-[action.yml](action.yml) file defines the metadata for this action.
+See [action.yml](action.yml) for [metadata](https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions) that defines the inputs, outputs, and runs configurations for this action.\_

-_For more information about metadata, see [metadata](https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions)._

 _For more information about connecting to private network, see [Connecting to a private network](https://docs.github.com/en/actions/using-github-hosted-runners/connecting-to-a-private-network)_

 ### Required Input Parameters

-The following table defines the required input parameters to run an Itential automation using a Github workflow.
+The following table defines the required input parameters to run an Itential automation using a Github workflow.Input data is provided through Github Actions secrets.
+For more information about github action secrets, see [Github Secrets](https://docs.github.com/en/rest/actions/secrets?apiVersion=2022-11-28)

 | Parameter         | Description                                      |
 | ----------------- | ------------------------------------------------ |